Dung040125/Global-Retail-Analysis-Power-BI-Superstore-/README.md

 ---

 ## 🧠 Design Thinking Process
-This project applied **Design Thinking principles** to thoroughly understand stakeholder needs and define the dashboard's scope for strategic decision-making. *(Screenshots below illustrate key stages from the Design Thinking Excel workbook.)*
+This project applied **Design Thinking principles** to thoroughly understand stakeholder needs and define the dashboard's scope for strategic decision-making.

 1️⃣ **Empathize:** Understood Senior Management's challenges in viewing sales performance and their objectives for market expansion and product strategy.
 <p align="center">